Redherring32/OpenTendo/BOM/README.md

 >
 > <sup>[4][5][6]</sup> These components are discontinued and difficult to find.
 If you could find them, we recommend replacing the OEM.
 If not, the OEM components should still be fine.
 >
 > <sup>[7]</sup> If you don't want to use the OEM expansion port, you can replace it with a header pin connector or not put anything at all.
 OpenTendo should still work without the expansion port.
+>
+> <sup>[8]</sup> If you want to change the blue 5 pin connector for the power/reset breakout board, the modded OpenTendo have a footprint for a male 5 pin JST-PH 2mm.
+You will have to replace the connector of the power/reset breakout board with a female [JST-PH 5 pin 2mm pitch](https://octopart.com/phr-5-jst-279166).
+You will also have to replace the wire pins to fit the female connector.

 ## What to buy
 We recommend using Octopart's [BOM tool](https://octopart.com/bom-tool/) and import the [BOM.csv](BOM.csv).
 This tool makes ordering from multiple Octopart's authorized distributors (Digikey, Mouser, etc.) easier.